How To Start a Makeup Line? (Business Formation Guide)

 • Your business plan should include objectives, a target market, marketing strategies, and financial projections.

-• The beauty and personal care industry is expected to reach \$716 billion by 2025, highlighting opportunities for new makeup brands.
+• The beauty and personal care industry was valued at $639.47 billion in 2025 and is expected to reach $683.15 billion in 2026, highlighting opportunities for new makeup brands.

 • We would advise new businesses to focus on establishing a strong brand identity and ensuring the quality of their products, as these are crucial elements for the success of their makeup line.